Crystal-Nest/slim-fire/README.md

 Reduce the visual space taken up by the fire overlay!
 Perfect for PvP or everyday gameplay!

-The only pack to officially support [Soul Fire'd](https://modrinth.com/mod/soul-fire-d) and all the other mods using it!
+The only pack to officially support [Prometheus](https://modrinth.com/mod/prometheus-api) and all the other mods using it!

 - **Vanilla**:
   ![Slim Fire](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/slim-fire/imgs/fire-comparison.png)